jmiszczak/nisq-qprog-tutorial/README.md

     conda env update -f nisq-qprog-tutorial.yml --prune

-Option `--prune` results in the remove of the unneeded dependiences.
+Option `--prune` results in the removal of the unneeded dependencies.

 ## Managing Anaconda installation